kiwigrid/k8s-sidecar/README.md

 ```

 If the filename ends with `.url` suffix, the content will be processed as a URL which the target file contents will be downloaded from.
+If the filename ends with `.command` suffix, the content will be processed as a shell command which will be executed.
+Stdout of the command will be stored in the file.

 ## Configuration Environment Variables